Frequently Asked Questions

 About Oxbridge

-There are many distinguishing factors distinguishing Oxbridge from other programs, but the principal ones are the strength of our faculty, the students we attract, and the nature of the educational experience we provide.
-For 38 years, we have recruited teachers from Oxford and Cambridge Universities, as well as educators from the best universities in France, Spain, and America.
-Our roster of faculty often includes Rhodes, Gates, Marshall, and Fulbright scholars.
+Many factors distinguish Oxbridge from other programs, but the principal ones are the strength of our faculty, the students we attract, and the nature of the educational experience we provide.
+For 40 years, we have recruited teachers from Oxford and Cambridge Universities, as well as educators from the best universities in France, Spain, and America.
+Our roster of faculty usually includes Rhodes, Gates, Marshall, and Fulbright scholars.
 Our students, meanwhile, stand out both in terms of caliber and ability.
 What really sets Oxbridge apart, however, is the fact that we are not a boot-camp or an extension to school.
 On our programs, our students are able to engage with subjects that they are passionate about in small groups, through discussions, debates, project work, and research, in much the same way as they would engage with them in a good university, without the pressure of tests or exams.
 Alongside, we encourage our faculty to use the stimulating and inspiring settings of our programs to fire their imaginations.

 This carefully supervised and structured learning environment extends into the students' free time.
 We ensure that our activities are not only educational, but cultural and social as well.
 Day trips, field trips, and guest speakers are planned to complement each student's educational experience for a truly experiential learning opportunity.